Get a free, no obligation personal loan quote with rates as low as 6.99%

 You may be eligible to get extra financial assistance to supplement your OSAP payments through Canada Student Grants:

-• Maximum of $400 per month per child if you’re a parent
+• Maximum of $280 per month per child for full-time students with dependents

-You may also be able to obtain further funding if you’re an Indigenous person, a youth in or from Extended Society Care, or if you have a permanent disability.
+You may also be able to obtain further funding if you’re an Indigenous person or a youth in or from Extended Society Care.

 Ontario Student Assistance Program (OSAP) FAQs